 Resources on Business Structure

-Choose a Business Structure – U.S. Small Business Administration
+Choose a Business Structure – US Small Business Administration

-Choose what’s right for your business.
-Compares LLC, Doing Business As, and Incorporation (S or C corp) in terms of unique characteristics of each, cost, protections and taxation, drawbacks, liabilities. by LegalZoom.
+Choose what’s right for your business – Compares LLC, Doing Business As, and Incorporation (S or C corp) in terms of unique characteristics of each, cost, protections, taxation, drawbacks, and liabilities, by LegalZoom.

 NIA and NHLBI Entrepreneur Workshop Series: Corporate Governance and Management – Covers creating a governing framework and process, including incorporation options and board of directors.
-24 minute video.
+24-minute video.